 When choosing the right professional to handle your tax preparation, the most important factor is not the talent but the location.
 Depending on where you are, you definitely want someone who works close by, preferably in the same city as you.
 It’s merely because city, county, and state lines undeniably matter when making sure you’re not only paying your taxes correctly but getting the right deductions and developing the right long term tax strategy.

 Chain: The Cheap and Probably Acceptable Choice

-Jackson-Hewitt and other tax preparation services are the simple choice if your tax preparation needs aren’t complicated or burdened.
+Tax preparation services are the simple choice if your tax preparation needs aren’t complicated or burdened.
 The people employed by these places might not be the class of tax pros you want, but they’re trained to know the local tax codes and will definitely not hold back any obvious and important tax information.
 They can have a tendency to skip over a personalized assessment of your tax circumstances and miss buried deductions due to their commission-based minimum wage pay.